-The Jesus Way is built on seven simple practices modeled in the life of Jesus, helping us relate to others with both conviction and compassion.
+The Jesus Way (TJW) is built on seven simple practices modeled in the life of Jesus, helping us relate to others with both conviction and compassion.
 In a divided world, it invites us into a better way of engaging people across our differences.
 It shapes us into people who hold our beliefs with humility, extend grace freely, and stay connected even when we don’t agree.

 1. Engage at the Level of Story: Move from arguments to experiences.
 Listen first, then seek to understand.